You can create almost anything you can dream up with a Bukobot 3D printer, right on your desk!

 With your support of the Bukobot, you will be helping to create the great documentation to guide you through the easy building process of a Bukobot 3D printer.
 I want to reduce the time people spend looking for answers on different websites and forums to find all the pieces of information.
 From shipping box to your first 3D print, I will try my best to be your prime source for documentation on the Bukobot.

 With many 3D printers out there, I haven’t really seen any focused on the environment.
-The “Green” versions of Bukobots are just that, a more environmentally friendly 3D printer.
-There are three ways they have a less impact on the environment:
+The Bukobots can be just that when used with PLA, a more environmentally friendly plastic.

 The Buko “Green” models are made to specifically work with PLA plastic only.
 PLA is a type of plastic that is made from corn starch (or sugar sometimes) and is biodegradable.
 PLA even gives off a soft burnt popcorn smell while printing.
 PLA is actually harder than ABS, which makes it ideal for mechanical applications than need a little more strength.
 Secondly, they consume less energy because PLA doesn’t require a heated platform to create 3D prints and it melts at a lower temperature than ABS plastic.
 This also makes it a bit safer for younger kids that want to explore 3D printing with their teachers and parents.
 Finally, being built mostly out of aluminum and plastics, you can easily recycle most of the printer itself (if you would ever need to).